Last fact-checked: 25 November 2021

 After your breast lift surgery you will need to make sure:

-The surgery for a breast lift can be performed in a number of ways, but usually the loose, excess skin and breast tissue is removed via an incision.
-The areola (the dark area around the nipple) may be moved to a position higher up on the breast.
+The surgery for a breast lift can be performed in a number of ways.
+Typically, loose, excess skin and breast tissue are removed via a series of incisions together with liposuction, which can be applied to remove a minimal amount of fat.

-As breast tissue is removed it is often done in conjunction with a breast implant to enhance the shape and size of the breasts.
+As breast tissue is removed, it is often done in conjunction with a breast implant to enhance the shape and size of the breasts.

 You are likely to have some pain after the anesthetic has worn off, and you can expect to be bandaged and may have surgical drains.